emilywritescode/rutgers-ilab-guides/getting-started.md

 First, you need to **choose an iLab machine to connect to**.
 Here's a list of iLab machines: https://report.cs.rutgers.edu/nagiosnotes/iLab-machines.html

-Choose one that's in H248, H252, or H254 (these correspond to the rooms in Hill Center where the physical iLab machines are).
+**You can choose any one that's in H248, H252, or H254 (these correspond to the rooms in Hill Center where the physical iLab machines are).** You will be able to access all your files on the iLab via any of these machines.
 If you ever notice you can't connect to a machine or it's super slow, you can check the site for each machine's status and pick one that's better.

 An example of an iLab machine I used often was ````lisp````, which has the full hostname of ````lisp.cs.rutgers.edu````.